spsforks/SCons-scons-wiki/WikiUsers/LudwigHaehne/ChunkHashing.md

 ## Episode 3: Block-wise MD5 hashing

 The MD5 signature generation as it is now reads the whole file into memory and performs the computation on the whole memory block.
-This is sane for the average source file but not an option for very large files as was pointed out in a number of mailing list posts and bug reports (e.g. [[!bug 1646]], [[!bug 1459]]).
+This is sane for the average source file but not an option for very large files as was pointed out in a number of mailing list posts and bug reports (e.g. [#1646](/SCons/scons/issues/1646), [#1459](/SCons/scons/issues/1646)).

 The memory allocation for signature computation is transient and therefore hard to detect without taking further measures.
 One has to create a snapshot between fetching the file contents and computing the hash to even notice the memory consumption.